2 more New Yorkers, including retired FDNY firefighter, facing charges in Capitol riot

-Authorities say Nicolas Moncada, of Taunton Street, was taken into custody Monday morning after he live-streamed his activities at the Capitol.
+Authorities say 20-year-old Nicolas Moncada was taken into custody Monday morning at his Taunton Street home in Bay Terrace two weeks after he live-streamed his activities at the Capitol.

 The FBI released a statement following Moncada's arrest, saying in part, "For those still thinking of employing violence to interfere with our Nation's laws and institutions, our message is simple - don't do it."